bmoneill/enigma/README.md

 Multithreading reduces the runtime by a significant margin.
 I'm sure this code could be optimized much further (the Enigma encoding function focuses on readability rather than performance - this is not ideal for the Bombe).

+Below are single- and multi-threaded times on my 16-core i9-10885H.

 ```shell
 $ time ./bombe -i 0 -c "HELLO" -C "ILBDAAMTAZ" -t 1 # single thread